InertiaSolutionsGroup/Injury-Report/docs/LLM_HANDOFF.md

 ## 1. Current Objective
 - Maintain and improve the Injury Reporting App with a focus on code quality, documentation, and robust testing.
 Ensure all documentation is up to date and centralized in the `docs/` folder.
-- Refine the n8n prompt to correctly handle various types of data received from teachers.
-- Improve the user interface for handling sufficient and insufficient responses from the AI validation.
-- Complete testing of the enhanced UI and n8n prompt functionality.

 ## 2. Recent Progress
-- Refactored TeacherForm.tsx and MemoView.tsx into smaller subcomponents for maintainability
-- Created custom hooks (useInjuryForm and useInjuryReport) to extract and manage state logic
-- Extracted UI sections into dedicated components for better organization and readability
-- Updated FormActions prop types for strict typing
-- Fixed TypeScript errors related to function signatures
-- Created and consolidated all documentation in the `docs/` folder
-- Implemented graceful error handling for Supabase operations
-- Fixed "Submit as is" functionality to properly write to Supabase database
-- Created comprehensive database schema documentation ([docs/DATABASE_SCHEMA.md](./DATABASE_SCHEMA.md))
 - Updated the database schema to include AI validation tracking fields
 - Modified the code to use the new AI validation fields
 - Created dedicated `/tests` directory and organized all test assets there
 - Created detailed n8n webhook interactions documentation ([docs/n8n-interactions.md](./n8n-interactions.md))
 - Implemented a combined n8n workflow for validating injury reports and generating parent narratives
-- Removed the separate memo generation workflow and associated code
-- Enhanced JSON parsing logic to handle various response formats from the n8n webhook
 - Improved error handling to display actual error messages from n8n
 - Enhanced UI for handling insufficient responses with clear feedback and guidance
 - Added positive feedback for sufficient entries with improved visual indicators
 - Completely restructured the n8n prompt for GPT-4.1 Mini following best practices
-- Added model identification in the n8n response for tracking and debugging
 - Improved code comments to clarify logic for handling sufficient and insufficient responses
 - Updated the n8n payload to include child_name, injury_time_eastern, and location for improved context
-- Enhanced UI with clearer instructions for both sufficient and insufficient fields
-- Updated button text from "Keep Suggestion" to "Accept Enhancement" for clarity
 - Made the "Accept All Enhancements" button conditional on all fields being sufficient
 - Disabled the submit button when insufficient fields are present
 - Added natural language enhancements to the n8n prompt to use child names and time references